-Susan and Ian readily admit that their father was a man of few words, especially when it came to his early life and ancestry, so when the family story was finally revealed, they were amazed at what they learnt.
-Furthermore, the challenge of unearthing it made them appreciate how easy it can be for this most personal of information to be lost for ever.
+Susan and Ian readily admit that their father was a man of few words, especially when it came to his early life and ancestry, so when the family story was finally revealed, they were amazed at what they learned.
+Furthermore, the challenge of unearthing it made them appreciate how easy it can be for this most personal of information to be lost forever.

 By creating their LifeBook, they can be sure that the Goldsmith family story will be preserved for future generations so that they too will know where they have come from and will be able to share with their families that same strong link to their German-Jewish ancestry – whatever the final outcome of Brexit.

-All opinions expressed in this video are those of the author and are not necessarily endorsed by LifeBook.
+All opinions expressed in this editorial are those of the author and are not necessarily endorsed by LifeBook.